Rubyseher/Air-Pollution-Forecasting-AI-Geospatial-Model/README.md

-🌍 **1 km × 1 km Air Pollution Forecasting (AI + Geospatial Model)**

-### *Near-real-time PM2.5 & PM10 prediction using Satellite, Weather & Ground sensor data*
+###🌍 *Near-real-time PM2.5 & PM10 prediction using Satellite, Weather & Ground sensor data*

-This repository contains the full workflow, code, and documentation for building a **geospatial AI model** that forecasts air pollution (PM2.5 & PM10) at a **1 km × 1 km resolution**.
-It uses **satellite data, ground-monitoring sensors, weather data, LULC, elevation, road density** and multiple urban-growth proxies to model spatio-temporal pollution patterns.

----

 ## 📌 **Project Aim**

 To develop a **grid-based, 1 km × 1 km AI model** that predicts PM2.5 and PM10 across the study region using 5+ years of hourly satellite, weather, and ground-based data.

----

-# 🌍 Air Pollution Forecasting – 1 km × 1 km Grid Project

-This repository contains code, scripts, and documentation for an internal project focused on **near real-time air-quality forecasting** at a **1 km × 1 km spatial resolution**.
-The work involves geospatial processing, data engineering, feature preparation, and AI-based prediction workflows.

 ---